Anne Neville – possible portrait of her from the Luton Guild Book (1)

 REQUIESCAT IN PACE.

-The quotation is taken from the Rous Roll.
+This beautiful quotation is taken from the English Version of the Rous Roll.

 Brass plate and enamelled shield of arms given by the Richard III Society Westminster Abbey